Angold-4/OSDI/Chapters/Chapter1/2HS.md

 > **The 360 was a series of software-compatible machines ranging from 1401-sized to much more powerful than the 7094.
 The machines dif- fered only in price and performance (maximum memory, processor speed, number of I/O devices permitted, and so forth).
 Since all the machines had the same architecture and instruction set, programs written for one machine could run on all the others, at least in theory.
 Furthermore, the 360 was designed to handle both scientific (i.e., numerical) and commercial computing.
 Thus a single family of machines could satisfy the needs of all customers.
 In subsequent years, IBM has come out with compatible successors to the 360 line, using more modern technology, known as the 370, 4300, 3080, 3090, and Z series.**

 <br>
-**The 360 was the first major computer line to use (small-scale) Integrated Circuits (ICs), thus providing a major price/performance advantage over the second- generation machines, which were built up from individual transistors.
+**The 360 was the first major computer line to use (small-scale) Integrated Circuits (ICs), thus providing a major price/performance advantage over the second generation machines, which were built up from individual transistors.
 It was an immediate success, and the idea of a family of compatible computers was soon adopted by all the other major manufacturers.**

 ###### 20200827 by Jiawei Wang(Angold-4)